The best portable espresso makers help you make backpacking espresso that tastes like its from your favorite coffee shop.

 Crema is the cream or hay colored foam layer on top of your espresso shot.
 It is a hallmark of high pressure and high-quality espresso.

-The Handpresso gets close but nowhere near the quality of the Nanopresso.
+While the Handpresso, discussed later, gets close it is nowhere near the quality of the Nanopresso.

 Another key factor that makes the Nanopresso the best portable espresso maker is its design.